 5. Notification.
 Email or call to let the staff know that your samples have been delivered, especially if they are time- or temperature-sensitive and you have made prior arrangements for any special handling needed.

 6. Results.
 Generally projects are completed in the order they are received.
-We cannot offer in-person visits until the COVID-19 pandemic has abated.
-Your results (images, EDS files, microCT data) will be provided as soon as possible via NDSU Secure File Transfer link.
+Your results (images, EDS files, microCT data) will be shared with you as soon as possible via NDSU Secure File Transfer link.
 Please download and save your data to a secure location for permanent storage as the NDSU link expires automatically in a few days.
 Reassembly of data sets and creation of new links at a later date requires more staff time and may incur an additional charge.

 7. Questions?
 If you have any questions, don’t hesitate to email or call us.
 Thank you.